atomicman57/News-Feed-App/README.md

 * Commit your changes: git commit -m "Changes Made"
 * Push to the remote branch: git push origin new-feature
 * Open a pull request.

+## License

+This project is authored by Philips Blessing and is licensed for your use, modification and distribution under [the MIT license](https://en.wikipedia.org/wiki/MIT_License).